matrix-org/matrix-spec-proposals/proposals/3666-bundled-aggregations-for-search.md

 Older versions of MSC2675 included an `/rooms{roomId}/aggregations/{eventId}` API to fetch the bundled aggregations for an event directly.
-This would save on bandwidth and simplify the work that clients need to achieve, but would still need result in needless roundtrips as it would have to be  called per event.
+This would save on bandwidth and simplify the work that clients need to achieve, but would still result in needless roundtrips as it would have to be  called per event.